nabcogroup/sunrise_ver_2/README.md

-# Sunrise ver2.1
+# Sunrise ver2.8

 ## Description
-To create a web base application system that will centralize the operation of Nabco Real State.
-The system will manage rental contract, account receivable and expenditures thru out the entire operation.
+To be able to create a web base application system that will standardize and centralize the operation of Nabco Real State.
+The proposed system will manage rental contracts, account receivable and expenditures thru out the entire operation.

 ## Primary Objective

-* Provide the higher management a comprehensive report to update the sales and expenses in a timely manner and support for decision making.
+*	Provide the higher management a comprehensive report to update the sales and expenses in timely manners and support management for decision making.
-* Secure financial transactions by aligning all operation into smooth and manageable system; thus minimizing errors in daily operation and preventing anomaly in daily transaction.
+*	Secure financial transactions by aligning the operation in manageable and systematical way.
-* Keeping all in-sync by monitoring all expiring contracts and notifying concerned user.
+*	Keep people and operation in sync by automating the  monitoring  expiring contracts so that user will stay informed.

-* Provide status for payment to monitor payments movement especially cheque payments.
+## Other Objective

+*	Reduce tedious task and eliminate human errors.
+*	Minimizing errors in daily operation and preventing anomaly in daily transaction.
+*	Streamline operation and automate calculation of contract value.

 ### v2.x
 1. Contract Management - these includes register of contract,renewal and termination
 2. Accounts Management - posting of payment status.
 3. Masterfile - Villa management (create,update)

+### Whats New in 2.8
+1. Contract Entry extra days field - now you can add extra days for those tenant who granted additional days for free
+2. Payment Schedule - system now will automatically prepare a payment schedule for you just enter your parameters.
+3. Addition Reports - Bank Reconcilation Report, Sales Analysis

 ### v3.x
 1. Contract Management